-OMG I LOVE this strawberry margarita punch so much!
-Ok I LOVE margarita ANYTHING!
+OMG, I LOVE this strawberry margarita punch so much!
+Ok, I LOVE margarita ANYTHING!
 Maybe it’s the hidden lush in me, but I can down about 4 cups of this stuff back to back.
 It’s so good and refreshing.
 Sweet, tart, fizzy, and full of delicious strawberry margarita flavor!

 Be warned though, this strawberry margarita punch is…how do I say this…dangerous!!
-The alcohol really hides well in this stuff (especially if you make it the day before) so it’s super easy to not even realize you’ve drank way to much until BAM!
+The alcohol really hides well in this stuff (especially if you make it the day before) so it’s super easy to not even realize you’ve had way too much until BAM!
 There you are naked…on a bar… with a Vikings hat on…….doing some weird Irish step dance.
 This stuff will sneak up on you and fast.

 The beauty of this punch is that you can pretty much use any kind of berry-soda combination that you want to make a margarita-ish tasting punch.
-I’ve only used strawberry, raspberry and blackberry so I can’t vouch for any other flavors.
+I’ve only used strawberry, raspberry, and blackberry so I can’t vouch for any other flavors.
 Peach is on my list this summer though.
 Yes ma’am!

 You can strain the strawberry puree if you don’t want the little black seeds floating in your drink.
 I leave them in there though because I think it looks cool and the little seeds are kinda fun to chew on when you catch one in your mouth.